 The industry presents two specific kinks that make it even harder for black people to join and thrive in the sector.
 First is the complexity of the business, which requires strong technical skills that are often only gained through a university degree in STEM subjects or economics.
-Black students are underrepresented in such degrees, and not encouraged often enough to pursue them.9
+Black students are underrepresented in such degrees, and not encouraged often enough to pursue them.

-That ties into the second issue, which is the barrier created by the prevalent – and perceived – corporate culture, of which class is a key element, as mentioned earlier.
 This creates barriers in terms of recruitment, but also perception.
 Baig believes there is a misunderstanding across society of what asset management is and what its values are.

 “Even before we get to issues about promotion and development, people of different backgrounds won’t even apply because of the idea they won’t fit in.
 It is monocultural versus multicultural,” he says.